qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 # IV.
 FAQ
-## 1. I can't see the Build number of the version I need on Tool Lantency?
+## 1. I can't see the Build number of the version I need on neither ipaarchive nor Tool Lantency?
 - The easiest way to get the Build version number is to ask a jailbroken user who has AppStore++ installed.
 Just tell them the app & the version you need to get.
 - If you have nobody to ask, you could try this way.
 It will take a while depending on your luck. https://github.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/issues/8#issuecomment-1272240225
 - Still can't find the Build version number?
 Well, open a new issue, I will help you.
+You must include the AppStore's url of the app.

 ## 2. Can I share the IPA with my friends?
-- **Absolutely yes!** However, you have to give them the IPA **with the Apple ID you used to get the IPA**.
+- **Absolutely yes!** However, you have to give them **the Apple ID you used to get the IPA**.
 Why?
 Because the first time they open your app, they will be asked to enter the purchased ID.
-That's how iOS works.
 - Don't want to share your main account?
 Use a clone Apple ID then.

 ## 3. Can Apple revoke my IPA?